 - You experience night sweats.

-Pain is another symptom that can be caused by a multitude of things, many of them routine, but it can also hint at an underlying disease.
+Pain is another symptom that can be caused by a multitude of health issues, most of which are not cancer.
+But persistent pain, can also hint at an underlying disease.

 Cancer can cause pain in different ways, including:

 - A mass or tumor pushing on other areas of your body

 - The chemicals a cancer releases